 He has received major grants for his Middle East work from the Clinton Global Initiative, the Ford Foundation, and the US Department of Education, among many others.
 Professor Rosenblum has been selected by the Forward Newspaper as one of the 50 most influential American Jews and was awarded the coveted Presidential Award for Excellence in Teaching at Queens College.

-Nashwa Lylah El-Sayed is a recent graduate of Queens College, with a B.A in international relations.
+Nashwa Lylah El-Sayed is a graduate of Queens College, with a B.A in international relations.
 She was the president of the Egyptian Cultural Club on campus, as well as a facilitator for the Center for Ethnic, Racial, and Religious Understanding.
 She was chosen as a student scholar in the 2013 Ibrahim & Queens College program.
 She returned as a Teacher’s Assistant working with Professor Mark Rosenblum on America and Middle East: Clash of Civilizations or Meeting of the Minds, an award winning course series, in Queens College.
-She now works as the Assistant Manager for the Ibrahim & Queens College Leadership and Dialogue Program.
+She now works as a alumni trip leader for the Ibrahim & Queens College Leadership and Dialogue Program.
 Nashwa hopes to continue her Masters in Foreign Policy and Non-Profit management, and hopes to establish her own NGO to prevent international child abduction and human trafficking.

 The Founding Ibrahim Family